-South Taurid meteors to peak in October? | EarthSky.org
+Watch for Taurid meteors throughout October

+Yes, the 2021 Perseids were grand.
+But now it’s meteor season, again!
+There are several good showers between now and the end of the year.
+And, sometimes, you’ll find conflicting information about the peak dates for meteor showers, especially when it’s a shower with no definite peak.
+It’s probably safe to assume that the long-lasting South Taurid meteor shower, for example, will ramble along, as it always does, between September 10 and November 20, with no sharp peak.
+This shower rarely offers more than five meteors per hour.
+That’s why the moon phase may be more of a factor in watching the South Taurids than any predicted peak date.
+Read more about how the moon phase will affect the 2021 South Taurids, below.

+But the story of the predicted peaks for this shower – which vary from place to place – is interesting.

 For the most part, we count on the Observer’s Handbook to provide us with the peak dates for the year’s major meteor showers.
-The Observer’s Handbook 2019 lists November 6 (0 hours Universal Time) as the peak time for the 2019 South Taurid meteor shower.
-We find this prediction re-echoed in Sky & Telescope magazine’s Skygazer’s Almanac 2019 as well as other publications.
+The Observer’s Handbook 2021 lists November 5 (6 UTC) as the peak time for the 2021 South Taurid meteor shower.

 Yet two other trusted sources give a different date for the South Taurid peak.
-The International Meteor Organization (IMO) says the night of October 9-10.
-The American Meteor Society (AMS) also gives the night of October 9-10, claiming that this shower:
+The International Meteor Organization (IMO) says the night of October 10.
+The American Meteor Society (AMS) gives the peak night in 2021 as November 2-3.

-… rarely produces more than five shower members per hour, even at maximum activity.

 Astronomer Guy Ottewell, in his 2012 Astronomical Calendar, helps to explain the discrepancy for the peak date of the South Taurid meteor shower.
 He explained:

-Fresh IMO evidence suggests the Southern branch, rather than reaching its maximum in early November as long believed, actually has its peak in October instead.
+Fresh evidence from the International Meteor Organization suggests the southern branch, rather than reaching its maximum in early November as long believed, actually has its peak in October instead.

-Whenever this year’s peak may happen, it’s probably safe to assume that the long-lasting South Taurid meteor shower (September 10 to November 20) will display no sharp peak.

-These South Taurid meteors steadily amble along for weeks on end, rarely exhibiting any more than five meteors per hour!
-So the moon’s phase may play more of a role than the peak date.
-This year, in 2019, the nearly-full waxing gibbous moon obtrudes on the show on the night of October 9-10, whereas the moon will be a little past its first quarter on the night of November 5-6.
-The latter date – November 5-6 – may be better, because the moon will set around midnight, providing more moon-free viewing time.

 From what we have been able to gather, the Taurid meteor stream consists of an extremely wide roadway of far-flung debris left behind by Comet 2P/Encke.
 When Earth travels through this belt of comet debris, bits and pieces of Comet 2P/Encke smash into the Earth’s upper atmosphere to vaporize as rather slow-moving Taurid meteors (28 km/17 miles per second).